sambatriste/netty-wiki-translation/New-and-noteworthy.md

   * Accessing a buffer whose reference count is 0,
   * Decreasing the reference count to a negative value, or
   * Increasing the reference count beyond `Integer.MAX_VALUE`.
 * Derived buffers (e.g. slices and duplicates) and swapped buffers (i.e. little endian buffers) share the reference count with the buffer it was derived from.
-Note the the reference count does not change when a derived buffer is created.
+Note that the reference count does not change when a derived buffer is created.

 When a `ByteBuf` is used in a `ChannelPipeline`, there are additional rules you need to keep in mind: